1. Make school visits an expectation

 Share our how-to guide with your governors so they:

-- Get up to speed with different types of school visit
+- Understand the different types of school visit

-- Understand how to report back to the board
+- Know how to report back to the board

 The day can include:

-- All governors, new and experienced, should go on the tour, as schools change all the time and it will give governors a chance to meet different staff
+- All governors, new and experienced, should go on the tour – schools change all the time and governors can meet different staff members

-- This is so your governors can chat with staff and get a feel for what school life is like
+- Governors can chat with staff and get a feel for school life

 - Lunch with the pupils

-- Governors can queue with the children and sit with them at lunchtime, so they have the chance to chat with pupils
+- Governors can queue with the children and sit with them, so they can chat together

 - Lunchtime duty

-- Pair up a governor to a member of staff so they can see what lunchtime supervision is like
+- Pair up governors and staff, so they can see what lunchtime supervision is like

 - Bus duty

-- Pair up a governor with a member of staff to go on bus duty
+- Pair up a governor and member of staff to go on bus duty

 Include the following as part of your visit schedule, so governors can plan to attend: